ManimCommunity/manim/docs/source/installation/for_dev.rst

 	  (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python

-.. note:: Poetry can be installed by other ways also see `<https://python-poetry.org/docs/#alternative-installation-methods-not-recommended>`_.
+.. note:: Poetry can be installed by other ways also, such as with ``pip``.
+See `<https://python-poetry.org/docs/#alternative-installation-methods-not-recommended>`_.

-It will add it to path automatically.
+It will add it to ``PATH`` variable automatically.
 In order to make sure you have poetry installed correctly, try running:

 .. code-block:: bash